neurofedora/neurofedora.github.io/content/20250802-packaging-changes-at-neurofedora.rst

 The difference now is that we work directly with what they publish, rather than our rpm packaged versions of what they publish.

 You can follow this discussion and progress `here <https://pagure.io/neuro-sig/NeuroFedora/issue/580>`__.
+Please refer to the lists in the documentation for the up to date list of packages we include/test.

 .. _NeuroFedora: https://neuro.fedoraproject.org